Optimization-AI/SogCLR/README.md

 ```

 ### Training
-Below are two examples for self-supervised pre-training of a ResNet-50 model on CIFAR10 on a single GPU.
+Below is an example for self-supervised pre-training of a ResNet-50 model on CIFAR10 on a single GPU.
 The first time you run the scripts, datasets will be automatically downloaded to `/data/`.
 By default, we use linear learning rate scaling, e.g., $\text{LearningRate}=1.0\times\text{BatchSize}/256$, [LARS](https://arxiv.org/abs/1708.03888) optimizer and a weight decay of 1e-4.
-For temperature parameter $\tau$, we use a fixed value of 0.5 recommended in [SimCLR](https://arxiv.org/pdf/2002.05709.pdf) paper.
+For temperature parameter $\tau$, we use a fixed value of 0.3.
 For DCL, gamma (λ) is an additional parameter for maintaining moving average estimator, the default value is 0.9.
-In this version, only CIFAR10/CIFAR100 is supported.
+By default, the dataset is set to `CIFAR10`.
 To pretrain on CIFAR100, you can set `--data_name cifar100`.
+In this codebase, only CIFAR10/CIFAR100 is supported, however, you can modify the dataloader to support other datasets.

 **CIFAR**
+By default, we use batch size of 32 and train 400 epochs.
+You can increase the number of workers to accelerate the training speed.

 ```bash
 python train.py \